- 0:45 h

 Equipment

-- Bicycle helmet (poss. enduro or full-face helmet)
+- Bicycle helmet (possibly Enduro or full-face helmet)

-- Cycling gloves, elbow and knee pads (poss. back and shin protectors)
+- Bicycle gloves, elbow and knee protectors (possibly back and shin protectors)

-- Sturdy, comfortable and preferably waterproof footwear (poss.
-MTB shoes with ankle protection)
+- Sturdy, comfortable and preferably waterproof footwear (possibly mountain bike shoes with ankle protection)

 - Backpack (with rain cover)